 Myth #3: Multicultural Education Will Replace American Culture with an Ethnic Culture

-Last time I checked, many of the deeply held convictions of what America stands for revolve around the notion of e pluribus unum, one out of many.
+Last time I checked, many of the deeply held convictions of what America stands for revolve around the notion of e Pluribus Unum, one out of many.
 This “many” includes the Indigenous Native Americans who resided on this continent for thousands of years before European contact.
-It includes the influence of their government structure, studied by Benjamin Franklin, to be used in the creation of the U.S. Constitution.
+It consists of the influence of their government structure, studied by Benjamin Franklin, to be used in the creation of the U.S. Constitution.
 It includes the European endured servants and Pilgrims seeking “freedom” from British rule.
 It includes the captured and enslaved Africans whose forced labor was needed to till the land of these newly acquired homes.
-It includes their reimagined culture which heavily influenced American music, food, dress, and language.
-It includes the Chinese, Filipino, Japanese, Cuban, Mexican, Jewish, Puerto Rican, and numerous other groups of people whose blood, sweat and tears were spilled to help prosper this nation.
+It includes their reimagined culture, which heavily influenced American music, food, dress, and language.
+It includes the Chinese, Filipino, Japanese, Cuban, Mexican, Jewish, Puerto Rican, and numerous other groups of people whose blood, sweat, and tears were spilled to help prosper this nation.
 Yet, many of these groups are usually only given credit for the fun, foods, and holidays they represent.
-U.S. culture has always been influenced by the contributions of many diverse peoples.
+The contributions of many diverse peoples have always influenced U.S. culture.
 Multicultural education only seeks to normalize and accurately include the recognition of it.